Welcome to the Department of Surgery.

 Once the call schedule has been sent out to all Faculty and Residents (2 weeks before the beginning of the block) the schedule is considered to be "live".
 If a resident wishes to switch a call shift regardless of the reason, it is the responsibility of the resident to find a suitable replacement.
-Once a switch has been agreed upon by all parties involved, an email is to be sent by the resident requesting the change to the Department of Surgery Program Assistant as well as any other residents involved.
+Once a switch has been agreed upon by all parties involved, an email is to be sent by the resident requesting the change to the Department of Surgery Program Coordinator as well as any other residents involved.

 Calling in Sick: